Take a Peek: Efficient Encoder Adaptation for Few-Shot Semantic Segmentation via LoRA: Experiments

 \subsection{Comparison with the State-of-the-Art}

-We report results on the COCO $20^i$ and Pascal $5^i$ datasets in \cref{tab:merged}.
+We report results on the COCO $20^i$ and Pascal $5^i$ datasets in Table~\ref{tab:merged}.
 These datasets partition the original classes into four folds, enabling cross-validation on unseen classes.
 Methods are evaluated in 1-way and 2-way 5-shot scenarios.
-The 1-shot setting is excluded, as a single support example provides insufficient signal for stable adaptation, a limitation observed across diverse adaptation methods.
-Additional details are provided in the supplementary material.
+We discuss the 1-shot scenario separately in \cref{sec:1shot} due to the unique challenges it presents.

 On COCO $20^{i}$, TaP consistently yields the largest improvements across backbones.
 For instance, BAM gains +7.14\% in the 1-way 5-shot setting and +8.33\% in the 2-way 5-shot setting.
 DCAMA also shows clear benefits, particularly in the more challenging 2-way case, where TaP improves performance by +5.44\%.
 In contrast, Decoder FT and AdaptiveFSS produce smaller and less stable gains, and in some cases even lead to performance drops.
 It is worth noting that AdaptiveFSS was originally designed for a different adaptation scenario, with a tuning set, which may explain its limited effectiveness in our test-time adaptation context.